-In this course, we will cover the principles of sound training together with a review of the most popular canine sports.
+In the Training the Canine Athlete course, we will cover the principles of sound training together with a review of the most popular canine sports.
 You'll learn how to put together an ideal training schedule to help your dog reach their potential.